curiostegui/skip_prediction/analysis-report.md

 **Model Selection**

 The dataset I'm using is high-dimensional (+100 columns when inlcuding TDIF toakens), and contains varied categorical and numerical data types.
 Both Elastic Net Logistic Regression and XGBoost were selected because they can both address this.
-LSTM will be used to look at temporal
+LSTM will be used to look at temporal patterns.

 - **Elastic Net:** A linear model that handles feature selection through it's L1 and L2 regularization.
 Any irrelevant features will have their coefficient reduced or remove altogether.
 A key advantage is the interpretability of the coefficients, which reveals the direction of the relationship between the features and the likelihood of a skip event.